uwcse440/web-cse440-au17/index.md

 > [Gary Wolf, 2009](http://archive.wired.com/medtech/health/magazine/17-07/lbnp_knowthyself)

 <div class="alert alert-danger" markdown="1">
-As a focus for Autumn 2017, we will ask students to explore __tracking beyond the desktop__.
+As a focus for Autumn 2017, we will ask students to explore __tracking beyond the self__.

-Instead of considering tracking in terms of dashboards for an isolated self-analyst, we will ask students to consider how people might interact around personal data.
+Instead of limiting self-tracking to dashboards for an isolated self-analyst, we will ask students to consider the many different ways people might gather and interact around personal data.

 Tracking can therefore take many mobile forms: